HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ---
 ## NetCDF4 support
-**Problem description**:
+###Problem description
   According to the design proposal, our VOL will support basic I/O operations on File, Group, Dataset, and Attribute.
-  We did not plan to support advanced HDF5 features such as Link (H5L*), Object (H5O*), Reference (H5R*), etc.
-  Our VOL also does not support advanced operation on HDF5 objects such as iterating (*iterate).
+We did not plan to support advanced HDF5 features such as Link (H5L*), Object (H5O*), Reference (H5R*), etc.  Our VOL also does not support advanced operation on HDF5 objects such as iterating (*iterate).

   The NetCDF library requires many features beyond the design of our VOL for NetCDF4 files.
 Currently known requirements are Object (H5O*) and Link (H5L*).
 To support the NetCDF integration, we need to significantly improve the compatibility of the VOL beyond our original plant of attribute, group, and attributes.
 Many of them can be tackled by passing the request to the native VOL (pass-through), but some require special handling.
 H5Ocopy is one example.
 If the object copied is a dataset, we need to update its attribute as well as the metadata in the file since we assign every dataset a unique ID.
   * HDF5 versions: 1.12.0
   * Environment settings: N/A
   * Trigger condition: Using the log VOL in (modified) NetCDF4 library.

-**Current solution (onging)**:
+###Current solution (on going)
   * Extend support to other HDF5 objects and advanced functions
     + We need to implement VOL API for nearly all HDF5 features to support NetCDF4
     + Code: logvol_obj.cpp, logvol_link.cpp